Sleep and Alzheimer's

-• Our brains use sleep to refresh and replenish from the day before.
-During sleep the brain cleans out waste products and replenishes nutrients it uses to function.
+• During sleep the brain refreshes itself from the day before, it cleans out waste products and replenishes nutrients it uses to function.

 • Poor sleep disrupts this process and leaves the brain with harmful waste products and insufficient nutrients for the brain's complex functions.

 • An occasional night of poor sleep won't lead to any damage, but chronic sleep conditions, like sleep apnea, which can last for years, or even decades can lead to lasting brain damage and a significantly higher risk for developing Alzheimer's disease.

 Sleep has always been known to play a crucial role in our health.
 Recently, multiple studies have shown that poor sleep significantly increases the likelihood for developing Alzheimer’s.